Graylog2/documentation/pages/collector_sidecar.rst

 Backends
 ========

 Currently the Sidecar is supporting NXLog, Filebeat and Winlogbeat.
-They all share the same web interface, switch the tab on a configuration page to create resources for the used collector.
+They all share the same web interface.
+Switch the tab on a configuration page to create resources for the used collector.
 The supported features are almost the same.
-For all collectors a GELF output with SSL encryption is available and the most used input options like file tailing or windows event logging.
+For all collectors a GELF output with SSL encryption is available.
+The most used input options like file tailing or windows event logging do exist.
+On the server side you can share inputs with multiple collectors.
+E.g. All Filebeat and Winlogbeat instances can send logs into a single Graylog-Beats input.

 Installation
 ============